Domhnall Dubh: Escape from captivity

 In 1501 Domhnall escaped, with the aid of Torcall MacLeòid, who may have had the connivance of the earl of Argyll.
-Torcall was looking for a way to resist the power of his enemy Alexander Gordon, the earl of Huntly, who was acting as the King's lieutenant.
-On 13 August 1502 a royal council decreed that Torcall was guilty of rebellion and had no right to the lands under his possession.
-Huntly was ordered to gather forces in the north and take possession of the MacLeoid lands.
-Moreover, the king prepared to deliver Eoin, now a semi-retired courtier, back to the lordship in order to counter the effect given by the presence of Domhnall Dubh.
+Torcall was looking for a way to resist the power of his enemy Alexander Gordon, the earl of Huntly, who was acting as the king's lieutenant.
+On 13 August 1502 a royal council decreed that Torcall was guilty of rebellion and had no right to the lands in his possession.
+Huntly was ordered to gather forces in the north and take possession of the MacLeòid lands.
+Moreover, the king prepared to deliver Eoin, now a semi-retired courtier, back to the lordship in order to counter the effect of the presence of Domhnall Dubh.
 Eoin, however, never made the trip.
 Eoin took ill and died at Dundee in 1503.
-Torcall and his ally Lachlan MacGill'Eain of Duart took the offensive against Huntly, and in December 1503 invaded and wrought devastation to Huntly's Lordship of Badenoch.
+Torcall and his ally Lachlan MacGill'Eain of Duart took the offensive against Huntly, and in December 1503 invaded and devastated Huntly's Lordship of Badenoch.
 The royal island of Bute was also attacked by the islesmen.
 The revolt continued until 1506, by which time Lachlan MacGill'Eain had been detached from the cause, and Huntly's forces were able to isolate Torcall and Domhnall in the Outer Hebrides.
-In September 1506, after just 5 years of freedom, Domhnall was again captured.
+In September 1506, after just five years of freedom, Domhnall was again captured.

 He remained in captivity for 37 years until he was released in 1543.
 The north-west rose in revolt once more.
-After securing an alliance with England, Domhnall found himself in with a good chance of resurrecting the Lordship of the Isles.
+Domhnall secured an alliance with England in August 1545, swearing allegiance to Henry VIII and acknowledging the Earl of Lennox as the true regent of Scotland (rather than Regent Arran).
+Domhnall found himself in with a good chance of resurrecting the Lordship of the Isles.
 However, this chance was destroyed when Domhnall died at Drogheda, Ireland, in 1545.